 Having the virtual meet-up was a great complement to the distance learning Wooten has been leading with her classes.
 “The worst part about distance learning for our science classes and biomedical science pathway is that we are not able to do hands-on labs and research projects,” she says.
 “It is just not the same when you use a mouse or your finger to move things around on a computer screen.”
 But to hear from people like Cyrille working in the biotech industry, she says, is an enriching experience they will not soon forget.

-*The ABE Volunteers Initiative was piloted in ABE schools in the Greater Los Angeles Area, the San Francisco Bay Area, and Massachusetts from 2019–2020.
+*The ABE Volunteer Program was piloted in ABE schools in the Greater Los Angeles Area, the San Francisco Bay Area, and Massachusetts from 2019–2020.
 For the 2020–2021 academic year, we aim to expand the program to additional sites in the US, with the eventual goal of supporting interested teachers across the ABE program with Amgen staff volunteers.